Help us understand our audience.

 Summary

-• To address these challenges, civic and government leaders in Lansing launched the Financial Empowerment Center (FEC) in 2013.
-The FEC provided clients with free, one-on-one financial counseling.
+• To address these challenges, the City of Lansing created an Office of Financial Empowerment (OFE) in 2013.
+The OFE launched the Financial Empowerment Center (FEC), which provided clients with free, one-on-one financial counseling.
 Services offered included help creating personal budgets, saving money for the future, accessing affordable bank accounts, and developing strategies to pay down debt.
-After the FEC demonstrated success, the City’s Office of Financial Empowerment began launching a broader network of public and non-profit programs that aimed to support families’ financial empowerment.
-These programs included Lansing SAVE, which created children’s savings accounts for each public school student, among others.
+After the FEC demonstrated success, the Office of Financial Empowerment began launching a broader network of public and non-profit programs that aimed to support residents’ financial empowerment.
+These programs included Lansing SAVE, Bank On, and the OS Reentry program.

-• Challenges faced by the program included an understaffed Office of Financial Empowerment, the impact of COVID-19 on in-person recruitment and service delivery, issues engaging younger participants, and concerns about privacy.
+• Challenges faced by the program included an understaffed Office of Financial Empowerment, the impact of COVID-19 on in-person recruitment and service delivery, and issues engaging younger participants.

 Results and accomplishments

-The Lansing Financial Empowerment Center has helped residents reduce their non-mortgage debt by nearly $12.8 million since 2013.
+OFE’s Financial Empowerment Center has helped residents reduce their non-mortgage debt by nearly $13.8 million since 2013.

-The Lansing Financial Empowerment Center has helped residents increase their savings by nearly $1.1 million since 2013.
+OFE’s Financial Empowerment Center has helped residents increase their savings by nearly $1.2 million since 2013.

 Overview